maxcoldrick/foodapi/README.md

 }
 ```
 ###### Alternatives
-I've implemented a system to send bulk POST requests to the API here (Java): www.github.com/maxcoldrick/DatabaseFillerUpper

-You could also use the Postman collection: https://www.getpostman.com/collections/71d21d4a010bc0528206
+You could also use this Postman collection: https://www.getpostman.com/collections/71d21d4a010bc0528206